 Length: determined by publication, thesis requirements, audience needs, etc.

 Although originally developed to describe children’s reading development, Chall’s stages are equally relevant for adults.
-Both children and adults must learn how comprehension and meaning-making with print is a complex combination of phonological mastery, sentence construction and vocabulary development using oral language and background knowledge.
+Both children and adults must master a complex mix of phonological skills, sentence construction and vocabulary development using oral language and background knowledge.

 To better reflect adult learning contexts, we made minor adjustments to the language of Chall’s framework and incorporated more explicit descriptions of writing development using other stage-based frameworks from The Literacy Bug and The Balanced Literacy Diet.

-Our framework doesn't use institutionally defined grade or reporting levels for the categories but it does use them to provide some supplemental support.
-They are helpful because they:
+While the stages framework doesn't use institutionally defined grade or reporting levels for the main categories, it does use them to provide some supplemental support.
+Grade level equivalencies are used to:

 Support communication with policymakers and the public